nicode-io/The_Starting_Point/README.md

 > Start 10-01-2021

 This project aims to study NODEjs and everything related to it: database, REST API, GRAPHQL, authentication, sessions, cookies, CRUD, MVC, Template engine and many others.
 This is done through a simple e-shop project.
+A Git branch has been created for each theme of the path in order to be able to observe the evolution of the project or simply choose the part that may be of interest to you.

 ---